Skip to main content

 These templates are free general guides provided as-is.
 They do not constitute legal, safety or compliance advice.
 You are responsible for ensuring any form meets your specific workplace obligations, industry standards and applicable regulations.

-What is an incident report?
+What is a incident report form?

 An incident report is a formal written record of an event that has caused, or had the potential to cause, injury, illness, property damage or environmental harm in the workplace.
 The report documents who was involved, what happened, when and where it occurred, what injuries or damage resulted, what immediate actions were taken, and who witnessed the event.
 In Australia, workplace incident reporting is a legal requirement under the Work Health and Safety (WHS) Act and Regulations.
 Incident reports serve as the foundation for investigation, corrective action, regulatory notification (where required), insurance claims and organisational learning.

-Benefits of using an incident report form
+Benefits of using this incident report form

 • Compliance with WHS regulations: meet your legal obligations under the WHS Act and Regulations to report, record and notify incidents.
 Notifiable incidents must be reported to the regulator immediately.